-- Fatter hybrid tires compliment the spring suspension fork to reduce vibration and discomfort on varied terrain, the fork has lockout adjust as well as preload, large mechanical disc brakes stop well
+- Ready for all sorts of conditions and applications with full-coverage plastic fenders, LED lights, custom Kenda tires with K-Shield puncture protection, complimented by a spring suspension fork to reduce vibration and discomfort on varied terrain, the fork has lockout adjust as well as preload, large mechanical disc brakes stop well

 - Gearless hub motors are durable but also weigh more, produce some magnetic drag, and aren't as zippy or powerful at low speeds, great attention to detail with a derailleur guard and torque arm at the rear dropout

-Driving this ebike is a a Shengyi gearless hub motor that weighs ~15 lbs and is spoked into a sturdy double-wall Weinmann rim with extra-thick 12 gauge spokes.
-I hadn’t heard of this brand before reviewing some of the earlier first-generation Rad Power Bikes but it seems to be working well in the field.
+Driving this ebike is a a Shengyi gearless hub motor that weighs ~15lbs and is spoked into a sturdy double-wall Weinmann rim with extra-thick 12 gauge spokes.
 Gearless motors need to be larger, and are usually heavier, because they produce power through electromagnetic staters and rare earth magnets pushing against each other.
 The further out those magnets are, the more leverage the staters can get when pushing them.
 The advantages are that you don’t have plastic gears rubbing against each other to produce power through reduction gearing and this keeps it quiet and more durable over the long run.
-When the motor pushes, it propels the bike forward through the axle mounted to the rear dropouts, and in this case it’s a thicker 12 mm axle with 10 mm flat spacing.
+When the motor pushes, it propels the bike forward through the axle mounted to the rear dropouts, and in this case it’s a thicker 12mm axle with 10mm flat spacing.
 Rad Power Bikes has reinforced the rear dropouts by adding a stainless steel torque arm on the left droput so that the Aluminum alloy frame won’t get bent and widen as the motor pushes against it.
 The motor pushes one way when you apply power and then the other way when you activate regenerative braking.
 One drawback to this type of motor is a bit of magnetic drag that is produced because there is no freewheel, a feature that geared motors offer (but they don’t have regen).
 In short, this motor is quiet, tough, and very capable as long as you have some speed going.
 It can take a moment to get up to speed, but it feels smooth and is fairly responsive thanks to the upgraded 12-magnet cadence sensor.

-Powering the RadCity is the same 48 volt 14 amp hour Lithium-ion battery pack used on all of the consumer level Gen 2 bikes from Rad.
-This new pack is shorter, sleeker, and more powerful than Gen 1, and it uses Samsung 35E cells which are more energy dense (and thus space saving) than more generic or cheaper cells.
+Powering the RadCity is the same 48 volt 14 amp hour Lithium-ion battery pack.
+This pack uses Samsung 35E cells which are more energy dense (and thus space saving) than more generic or cheaper cells.
 The pack mounts onto the downtube in a sturdy plastic slide with three bolts that really keep it secure.
 I like that the downtube has been flattened out where the battery mount is positioned because this probably offers a larger contact point and will reduce rattling over time.
 You can charge the battery when it’s mounted or take it off, which is handy for commuting, but the charger is pretty basic.
-It’s lightweight at ~1.1 lbs, and very compact, but only delivers 2 Amps which makes for a ~6 hour charge time if the battery is completely emptied.
+It’s lightweight at ~1.1lbs, and very compact, but only delivers 2 Amps which makes for a ~6 hour charge time if the battery is completely emptied.
 The charging port for this pack is up high, out of the way of the right crank arm, and has an easy-to-use rubber cap to protect it.
 The underside of the battery has two fuses which are designed to prevent damage and fires, and they are replaceable so you can try to diagnose and maintain the battery for years to come.
 Since most of the new models all use this custom battery pack, it should be very easy to get replacement or additional packs and I believe the price is just $499 (which is great compared to many other mainstream ebike batteries I see for $800 to $900).
 On the left side of the battery, there’s a metal key slot that allows you to lock it to the frame in an off or on position.
 It’s great that you cannot ride the bike until the battery is fully secured and locked!
 I have heard of people riding off without locking their packs and having a very sad, expensive day when it falls off and breaks.
 So, locking it in the off position is great because nobody can tamper with your display and throttle fi you are parked outside at a public rack.

-- For the second generation of Rad Power Bikes, the cadence sensor has been upgraded from 6 magnets to 12 which improves response time and makes starting easier, they still offer brake lever motor inhibitors to cut power instantly when you want to stop
+- The cadence sensor has 12 which improves response time and makes starting easier, they still offer brake lever motor inhibitors to cut power instantly when you want to stop

 - All of the new Rad Power Bikes share a mounting interface on the head tube for adding a rack, it’s sturdy and won’t tip when you steer or park the bike, note that the optional rack accessory comes with a cable extension for the headlight so it can be positioned optimally